 One of the easiest things you can do to improve the functionality of lighting in your home or business is by adding dimmers.
 With this simple addition, a space can be dramatically changed, and the best part is it is as easy a swapping out a switch.

-Each dimmable fixture features a certain technology that will determine what type of dimmer will be needed.
+Each dimmable fixture or light bulb features a certain technology that will determine what type of dimmer will be needed.
 It's very important to ensure that the dimmer matches up with the technology of the fixture in order for it to function properly.

 Standard/Rotary: This is the oldest type of dimmer on the market.
 These dimmers are designed to work with incandescent.
 They work by turning the knob to lower the amount of power that reaches the lamp or fixture and therefor reducing the amount of light generated.